JoanyMarino/DataQualityInHealth/Proposal_1Scope.md

 - [ ] Add inclusion and exclusion criteria.
 - [ ] Explain the necessity of a narrow scope for this task view.
+- [ ] Rewrite according to the structure of the list of packages.